Bejeweled 2: Development

 Development on Bejeweled 2 began sometime around 2002.
 The PopCap team commenced work on a sequel to Bejeweled and wanted to add several new features to make it unique.
 Ideas such as Special Gems were conceptualized throughout the development of the game.
 At one point, the Rocks and Bombs from Puzzle were originally meant to appear in the other game modes but were limited to Puzzle only to prevent the game from becoming unappealing.
-The development team also decided to minimalize the game's UI to make it easier to use, as the first game had a single-screen UI to prevent large file sizes.
-This game is the first to feature a recurring sci-fi theme throughout the series, which would appear in various Bejeweled products following until the full release of Bejeweled Blitz.
+The development team also decided to minimize the game's UI to make it easier to use, as the first game had a single-screen UI to prevent large file sizes.
+This game is the first to feature a recurring sci-fi theme throughout the series, which would appear in various Bejeweled games following until the full release of Bejeweled Blitz.
 According to game designer Jason Kapalka, the game's sci-fi theme mainly originated due to his interest in the Mojoworld rendering software, where the game's planetary backdrops would also originate.

-Like the first game, the music of the game was composed by Peter "Skaven" Hajba.
+Like the first game, the music of the game was composed by Skaven.

 Release

 Bejeweled 2 was originally released for PCs on November 5, 2004.
 A version for Windows Mobile, Pocket PC, and Palm OS was developed by Astraware.

 Bejeweled 2 Deluxe was released for the Xbox 360 as a downloadable Xbox Live Arcade game on November 22, 2005.
+It was also included on disc as a compilation of both Xbox Live Arcade Unplugged and PopCap Arcade Vol. 1.
 The Xbox 360 version is playable on Xbox One and Xbox Series X and S as part of the backward compatibility program.
 In 2007, the game was released on the PlayStation 2 alongside another PopCap game, AstroPop as a two-game compilation pack as PopCap Hits!
 Volume 1.
-Digital ports on the PlayStation Network for the PlayStation 3 and PlayStation Portable were released on January 29, 2009, and June 29, 2010, respectively.
+Digital ports on the PlayStation Network for the PlayStation 3 and PlayStation Portable were released on January 29, 2009, and June 28, 2010, respectively.
 A port for the Wii's WiiWare platform, which lacked the secret game modes but incorporated the system's Miis into the game, was released on June 14, 2010.

 PopCap released a version for iOS in 2008, which would later be renamed to Bejeweled 2 + Blitz following the addition of the Blitz game mode.
 In 2010, an Android version was released.
 Both versions would be discontinued following the release of Bejeweled Classic on each platform.

-Bejeweled 2 was also released for PlayStation 3 on the PlayStation Network on January 29, 2009, on the Wii via WiiWare on June 14, 2010, and on PlayStation Portable on June 29, 2010.